HiPERCAM/hipercam/README.rst

 will very likely have several of them already).
-Most of these are available using 'pip', and if you can't get your sys admin to install them for you, I recommend you install them in your own account (--user option on pip).
+Most of these are available using 'pip', and if you can't get your sys admin to install them for you, I recommend you install them in your own account (--user option on pip), if they are not already available as packages on your O/S (e.g. python3-Cython).
 Note that some of them use others, e.g. 'astropy' uses matplotlib, numpy and scipy, so if you install it, you will have the others as well.
-If you install with 'pip' (which you may have to specify as 'pip3' if the python2.XX version of pip is your default), many of these may be installed for you by pip as part of the process.
+If you install with 'pip' (which you may have to specify as 'pip3' if the python2.XX version of pip is your default), many of these may be installed for you by pip as part of the process, but you should install Cython for sure because setup.py needs it to run.

   astropy :
          astronomical Python package with lots of useful stuff.

-  cython :
+  Cython :
          C-extensions for Python.
 Widely used package used to interface to C-libraries and to enable faster code when critical.